 - Optimize your Blog Posts for SEO.
 When it comes to Blog Posts, make sure you use and utilize the Yoast SEO plugin.
 Alternatively, if you are on the Advanced Showit plan, my recommendation is the Rank Math plugin.
 I suggest that you use the Blog Post’s actual Title followed by your business name or website’s domain name (for example – Showit SEO – the Complete Guide on How to Easy SEO your Showit Website | the Flying Muse).

 The Meta Description shortly is called a Description, too.
 The Meta Description is a short page content description.
 The goal of the description is to grab attention and entice people to click on your Page or Post when displayed in search results.
 Below are some helpful tips to help you in writing a description for your Page(s) or Blog Post(s).

 What makes a good Meta Description?

 - Meta Description Length.
 Your Meta Description should be around 150 characters.

 - Describe your Page as you would to a real person.
 Always write your descriptions in one paragraph and use real-life sentences.
-Don’t sound like a bot!
+Don’t sound like a robot!

 - Don’t include spammy keywords.
 A very good practice is to include your focus keywords or keyphrases as part of your description.
 This will also help you in ranking and will entice searchers to visit your page.
 However, don’t stuff your descriptions with keywords because that looks spammy!

 - Make all of your Page or Blog Posts descriptions unique.
-Maximize your Showit SEO efforts and for search engines to be able to recognize the uniqueness of each page on your website by writing different and unique descriptions for every Page or Blog Post’s Description.
+Maximize your Showit SEO efforts for search engines to be able to recognize the uniqueness of each page on your website by writing different and unique descriptions for every Page or Blog Post Description.